-3.17 A temporary admin resource is looking at extracting data on missed bins to provide some analysis on the main problem streets across the city, in order to prioritise any available resources to address.
+3.17 A temporary admin resource is looking at extracting data on missed bins to provious some analysis on the main problem streets across the city, in order to prioritise and the city is a second or control or co available resources to address.
 Good progress has been made around the information given to managers and squads in relation to missed assisted lifts.
-3.18 Addressing restricted access issues - work has been undertaken to assess the level of interaction with the public and with the Department for Infrastructure at local management level to address specific issues.
+3.18 Addressing restricted access issues - work has been undertaken to assess the limited access issues - work has been undertaken to assess the limited access. evel of interaction with the public and with the Department for Infrastructure at local management level to address specific issues.
 An exercise has been undertaken to pull together all separate hard copy data and email records held within Waste Collection.
-This has been an attempt to quantify, in 2019, the number of actions/ interventions taken by local waste management: Lettering of residents in relation to access issues - 5,602 properties contacted across 132 streets: Number of formal interactions with local Dfl management in relation to individual streets - 46 occasions; Number of interactions that has resulted in action by DfI (eg introduction of yellow lines) - 41 occasions; Number of successful outcomes from these interactions - 32 occasions, (subjective view from front line management - exact data is not held); Number of on-site meetings with Councillors, MLAs and / or their representatives in relation to access issues by Waste Collection Management - 44 site meetings.
+This has been an attempt to quantify, in 2019, the number of actions ;/ interventions taken by local waste management: Lettering of residents in relation to access issues - 5,602 properties contacted across 132 streets; Number of formal interactions with local Dfl management in relation to individual streets - 46 occasions; Number of interactions that has resulted in action by DfI (eg introduction yellow lines) - 41 occasions; of Number of successful outcomes from these interactions - 32 occasions, (subjective view from front line management - exact data is not held); Number of on-site meetings with Councillors, MLAs and / or their representatives in relation to access issues by Waste Collection Management - 44 site meetings.
 3.19 'Heat Maps' have been devised to identify the main problem streets in terms of Waste Collection.
-How to best use this information is now being considered, and initial findings are being shared with officers from the Department for Infrastructure, as a basis for targetting their resources around difficult access areas.
-Next operational meeting has been set for 19th March 2020 3.20 Work continues to develop reliable data using IT systems and to inform management decision making, to target available resources wherever possible to maximise the first time collection of bins across the city.
-Officers from Resources and Fleet, Customer Focus Programme and Digital 3.21 Services have received initial presentations from Vehicle Tracking Systems suppliers to inform where in cab technology may be utilised to link in to current IT systems to drive improved service delivery.
+How to best use this information is now being considered, and ţ initial findings are being shared with officers from the Department for Infrastructu ıre, as a basis for targetting their resources around difficult access areas.
+Next operational meeting has been set for 19th March 2020 3.20 Work continues to develop reliable data using IT systems and to inform management decision making, to target available resources wherever possible t 0 maximise the first time collection of bins across the city.
+3.21 Officers from Resources and Fleet, Customer Focus Programme and Digital Services have received initial presentations from Vehicle Tracking Systems suppliers to inform where in cab technology may be utilised to link in to current IT systems to drive improved service delivery.
 3.22 In terms of the operational planning regarding Christmas and New Year 2019, Members will be aware that party group leaders were briefed on some of the difficulties faced in terms of operational planning.
 Since then detailed conversations with management, staff and Trade Unions have taken place to address ongoing issues around some working practices and Bank / Public holiday working arrangements and getting agreement on the arrangements for bank/ public holidays during 20/21.
 3.23 Financial and Resource Implications These have not been assessed at this time, as this report is an update report.
 Clearly to implement some of the possible improvement actions and as the Customer and Transition and Improvement Programs progress, actions will be developed and these will be need to be assessed in terms of their feasibility and costs.
 3.24 Equality or Good Relations Implications/ Rural Needs Assessments None required at this time.
 4.0 Appendices - Documents Attached None.
+None.